Three Children Diving Under The Water And A Sign: Benefits of Swimming for Kids

 The Benefits of Swimming For Kids Video

-Celebrating the Enduring Benefits of Swimming for Kids
+Why the Benefits of Swimming for Kids Go Far Beyond the Pool

 Children swimming in a swimming pool